Alberta Health made changes to the school immunization program that in the 2018/19 school year.

 As per current practice, if a highly contagious vaccine-preventable disease, such as measles, occurs at school, children with missing immunization information or declined immunization may be excluded from school to protect their health.
 In some cases, children may need to stay home for several weeks.

-Below is an outline of the changes that will occur to the school immunization program in the 2018/19 and 2019/20 school years.
+Below is an outline of the changes that will occur to the school immunization program in the 2019/20 school year.

 - 2019/2020 School Year